 The use of '-gnatN' activates inlining optimization that is performed by the front end of the compiler.
 This inlining does not require that the code generation be optimized.
 Like '-gnatn', the use of this switch generates additional dependencies.
-Note that '-gnatN' automatically implies '-gnatn' so it is not necessary to specify both options.

 When using a gcc-based back end (in practice this means using any version of GNAT other than the JGNAT, .NET or GNAAMP versions), then the use of '-gnatN' is deprecated, and the use of '-gnatn' is preferred.
 Historically front end inlining was more extensive than the gcc back end inlining, but that is no longer the case.